karel-nel/mosaic_relay/README.md

 ```

 `MosaicRelay.register_source` remains available for one-off registrations.
 Built-in
-Page and Blog paths use the host application's `page_path`/`blog_path` route
+Page and Blog paths use configured path builders or the host application's
-helpers when available; custom paths can always be supplied with the path
-builders above.
-Both
-APIs use the same explicit public URL, publication scope, and field allowlist
+`blog_path` route helper when available.
+Both APIs use the same explicit public
-contract; neither exposes arbitrary application models automatically.
+URL, publication scope, and field allowlist contract; neither exposes arbitrary
+application models automatically.

 ### Custom public sources

-Pages and Blogs are registered automatically.
-A host can expose another
+Pages and Blogs are registered automatically when their models are available.
-content family only with an explicit, public contract:
+A host or custom engine can expose another content family with an explicit,
+public contract:

 ```ruby
 MosaicRelay.register_source(